jupyter/jupyter.github.io/media_submissions.md

 The Jupyter blog is the primary channel with which Jupyter communicates with the community.
 However, occasionally there are messages for which no blog post exists and the JMS will consider amplifying posts on Mastodon.
 Mastodon is our preferred channel as it best reflects the values of Project Jupyter.
 - Content - max 500 characters or a link to another Mastodon post
 - Image for the post (if one is available)
-- Link to your work, for example a Github link (this will auto-generate an image)
+- Link to your work, for example a GitHub link (this will auto-generate an image)